ThibHlln/mymeteeaunappes/README.md

 This module contains functions that:
 1. download hydrometric/piezometric/withdrawal data via Hub'Eau
-2. save downloaded data as PRN files ready to use by Gardenia
+2. save downloaded data as PRN files ready to be used by Gardenia

 ## mycds

 This module contains functions that:
 1. download ERA5-land meteorological data via Copernicus' Climate Data Store (CDS)
+2. save downloaded data as PRN files ready to be used by Gardenia

+## mymeteofrance

+This module contains functions that:
+1. download meteorological data from MeteoFrance API
-2. save downloaded data as PRN files ready to use by Gardenia
+2. save downloaded data as PRN files ready to be used by Gardenia

 ## mygardenia